Who can be the executor?

 Executor duties in detail

-- Complete the inheritance tax returns on the basis of the information obtained in 3 above and apply to the Probate Registry for a grant of probate or of letters of administration.
+- Complete the inheritance tax returns on the basis of the information obtained, pay any inheritance tax due, obtain receipt if requested from HMRC and then apply to the Probate Registry for a grant of probate or of letters of administration

-(For more detail see Probate Explained para 3.
-What is the probate process?)
+(For more detail see Probate Explained, What is the probate process?)